Tim Storer: Political career

 From 1996 Storer was a member of the ALP in New South Wales for more than five years before his membership lapsed in 2002.
 He rejoined the party's Adelaide branch in South Australia in 2013, but quit his party membership in 2015.
 He characterises each bout of Labor Party membership as being motivated by a desire to promote an Australian republic.

 He was the Nick Xenophon Team's fourth and final Senate candidate in South Australia at the 2016 election, which saw the three NXT candidates above Storer elected, two of whom resigned in late 2017.
 When party leader Nick Xenophon resigned in October 2017, intending to appoint staffer Rex Patrick as his successor, Storer wrote to the Parliament of South Australia claiming he held the right to fill the casual vacancy.
 One week later, Storer withdrew the challenge and resigned from the party.

 NXT Senator Skye Kakoschke-Moore resigned in November 2017 after confirming that she held British citizenship, becoming a casualty of the dual citizenship crisis.
 The High Court of Australia held that she was invalidly elected, but delayed announcing her successor since the only other candidate on the party list, Storer, had left the party.
 In February 2018, following a challenge by Kakoschke-Moore to reclaim her seat having renounced her foreign citizenship, the High Court appointed Storer as a senator.

 Storer did not support the Coalition's proposed corporate tax cut, later saying that one of his key goals was to increase the Newstart Allowance.

 He launched and chaired a parliamentary committee into electric vehicles in Australia, reporting bi-partisan agreed recommendations.

 Storer's First Speech outlined four guiding principles of integrity, fairness, prosperity and sustainability, with legislation evaluated on basis of evidence, with no side-deals on unrelated issues.

 Storer also introduced Private Senators Bills on Establishment of Social Security Commission, Improving Energy Efficiency in Rental Properties, EPBC Great Australian Bight, and Appointment of ABC Directors.
 He served on the Select Committee into the Obesity Epidemic and other Senate Inquiries on corporate tax proposals, personal income tax proposals, the ABC’s governance and allegations of political interference, Australia’s energy system, and the Murray Darling Basin Plan.

 Storer announced his retirement from politics in April 2019.

+Personal life

+Storer has two children, and is fluent in Mandarin.

+Storer's brother, Jeremy Storer, is married to ABC TV presenter Annabel Crabb.